 The games ends when one player has defeated all other players, claiming world domination.
 Risk games are long, games have also been known to end by someone flipping the game board or people being too exhausted.
 In that case, whoever controls the most territories wins.

-There are many alternates in Risk.
+There are many alternates that you can take on when learning how to play Risk.
 Different world boards, themes like Game of Thrones Risk, or a continuation “Legacy” version with missions that keeps going.
 There are also many different ways to play within the base risk.
 One thing is by using the “Secret Risk” cards that come with the game.
 These are basically objectives like “take over Peru” to win the game.
 Just another way to enjoy the Risk mechanic.

 To attack from a territory they just need to share a border or have a dotted line connecting them.
 One that people tend to miss is the connection from Alaska to Kamchatka.
 Representing the Bering strait, it creates a connection from North America to Asia.